MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 A report is a collection of data visualizations, using the data collected through the SDK, that help you measure and understand user behavior.
-Dynamics 365 Customer Insights engagement insights includes out-of-the-box (OOB) reports for web and mobile projects.
+Dynamics 365 Customer Insights engagement insights include out-of-the-box (OOB) reports for web and mobile projects.

 ## Web reports